Kagyu: View

-However, as noted by Karl Brunnholzl, several important Kagyu figures have disagreed with the view of "Shentong Madhyamaka", such as Mikyö Dorje, the 8th Karmapa Lama (1507–1554) and Second Pawo Rinpoche Tsugla Trengwa, both of whom see "Shentong" as another name for Yogacara and as a separate system to Madhyamaka.
-In his Chariot of the Takpo Kagyü Siddhas, Mikyö Dorje attacks the shentong view of Dolpopa as being against the sutras of ultimate meaning which state that all phenomena are emptiness as well as being against the treatises of the Indian masters.
-He argued that the rangtong shentong distinction is inaccurate and not in line with the teachings of the Indian masters.
-As noted by Brunnholzl, he also argues that "teachings on Buddha nature being a self, permanent, substantial, really existent, indestructible, and so on are of expedient meaning."
-The writings of the Ninth Karmapa, Wangchuk Dorje, particularly his Feast for the Fortunate, also follow this view in critiquing the Shentong Madhyamaka position and arguing that "the Buddha taught buddha nature as provisional meaning".
+However, as noted by Karl Brunnhölzl, several important Kagyu figures have disagreed with the view of "Shentong Madhyamaka", such as Mikyö Dorje, 8th Karmapa Lamal (1507–1554) and Second Pawo Rinpoche Tsugla Trengwa, both of whom see "Shentong" as another name for Yogachara and as a separate system to Madhyamaka.
+In his Chariot of the Takpo Kagyü Siddhas, Mikyö Dorje attacks the shentong view of Dolpopa as being against the sutras of ultimate meaning, which state that all phenomena are emptiness, as well as being against the treatises of the Indian masters.
+He argued that the Rangtong-Shentong distinction is inaccurate and not in line with the teachings of the Indian masters.
+As noted by Brunnhölzl, he also argues that "teachings on Buddha nature being a self, permanent, substantial, really existent, indestructible, and so on are of expedient meaning."
+The writings of the Ninth Karmapa, Wangchuk Dorje, 9th Karmapa Lama, particularly his Feast for the Fortunate, also follow this view in critiquing the Shentong Madhyamaka position and arguing that "the Buddha taught buddha nature as provisional meaning".

 Practice

 With regards to presentations of the path, the surviving Dagpo Kagyu schools rely on the Lamrim (stages of the path) format outlined by Gampopa in his Jewel Ornament of Liberation.
-The practice of Lojong (Mind training) which derives from the Kadam school is also important.
+The practice of Lojong (Mind training), which derives from the Kadam school, is also important.

-The central meditative practice in Kagyu is Mahamudra, "the Great Seal".
-This doctrine focuses on four principal stages (the Four Yogas of Mahamudra), namely:
+The central meditative practice in Kagyu is Mahamudra ("the Great Seal").
+This practice focuses on four principal stages (the four yogas of Mahamudra), namely: